Private 1st Class John E. Adams, Jr. (1921–1944)

 Map of Corregidor in 1941 (National Archives)

 Company “A” was employed as infantry for a second time on May 5, 1942, after the Japanese landed on Corregidor.
 On May 6, 1942, American forces on Corregidor finally surrendered.
-Private 1st Class Adams and his comrades became prisoners of war.
+Private 1st Class Adams and his comrades were now prisoners of war.
 Captain Montgomery wrote that by the time of the surrender, Company “A” had suffered a total of 20 dead.
 Many more would die in Japanese captivity.

 Allied prisoners with Japanese guards following the fall of Bataan (National Archives)